sammnnz/zorro-app/README.md

 # Zorro-app
-Electron SPA with backend on Python with MVVM pattern.
+Demo Electron desktop SPA with backend on Python with MVVM pattern.

 # How?
 Implemented custom `data-binding` system, based on websockets (`eel`).